-Senior staff will meet with parents of those children who are frequently late arriving at school to investigate reasons and suggest solutions to enable more punctual attendance.
+The Attendance Officer and Attendance Support Staff will meet with parents of those children who are frequently late arriving at school to investigate reasons and suggest solutions to enable more punctual attendance.

-Our pupils must arrive by 8.50am on each school day.

-Our morning register is taken at 9.00am and will be kept open until 9.15am
+Our pupils must arrive by 8.40 am (infant) and 8.50am (junior) on each school day.
+Our morning register is taken at 8.40am (infant) and 8.50am (junior) will be kept open until 9.00am (infant) and 9.10am (junior)